biwenquan/Guess-and-Determine-Rebound-2/README.md

 cp-differential-cryptanalysis-AfricaCrypt22: The code to search RKDCs for key collision attacks on Rijndael.
 We modify the files sat/Rijndael.mzn and src/main/kotlin/fr/limos/decrypt/apps/rijndael/step2/sat/OptimizeForSatKt.kt to search related-key differentials for key collision attacks.

-aes-cryptanalysis-cp-xor-keycollision.zip：The code to search RKDCs for key collision attacks on AES, code only without solvers.
+aes-cryptanalysis-cp-xor-keycollision.zip：The code to search RKDCs for key collision attacks on AES.
 We modify the files S1Basic.mzn, S1Diff.mzn, S1XOR.mzn and Step2Normal.java to search related-key differentials for key collision attacks.